joelpurra/talkie/DEVELOP.md

-npm run --silent watch:background npm run --silent watch:popup npm run --silent watch:options
+npm run --silent watch:background npm run --silent watch:popup npm run --silent watch:options npm run --silent watch:chrome npm run --silent watch:webextension

 # Code your feature and add the files.
+# Manually reload and test the code in the browser.
+# Manually test all Talkie features:
+#   - The Talkie button
+#   - Shortcut keys
+#   - Options page
+#   - Language detection in more than one language
+#   - Any feature change you may have made
+# in the supported browsers:
+#   - Google Chrome
+#   - Firefox
+#   - Preferably other browsers as well.

 # Make sure the code builds.
 npm run --silent rebuild